Swahili Recipes with My Swahili Kitchen

 Samaki wa Nazi

-- Coat the tilapia in a little bit of black pepper, lime juice, garlic salt and cumin.
+- Coat the tilapia with a little bit of black pepper, lime juice, garlic salt, and cumin.

 - Heat a bit of oil in a pan and sear the tilapia until it is a bit crispy and hard.